 Bike Kitchen volunteers learn new skills while getting satisfaction from rescuing bicycles from the trash and transforming them into a sustainable form of transportation for those in need.
 We get to work with youth and have a positive impact on the neighbourhood.
 That’s pretty awesome.

 Interested in joining us?
-Fill out a welcome survey here and we will be in touch to schedule a time for you to join us in the Bike Kitchen!
+Sign up below and we will be in touch to schedule a time for you to join us in the Bike Kitchen!

 Bike Shop Operations – learn new skills and work with our bike mechanics, help with sales and inventory, greet people when they come in and introduce them to what we do, help ensure benches are cleaned, tools organized